Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Discussion

 Neptunes and sub-Neptune-sized planets are often cloudy and/or their atmospheres are heavier than hydrogen.
 For these reasons, typically ten to twenty transits are required for adequate SNR, the lower intrinsic signal results in greater gains when improving from lower to moderate SNR.
 For instance, GJ\,3470\,b parameters were weakly constrained at SNR = 3 but became well constrained at SNR = 5 for molecules with multiple distinct spectral features.
 However, retrieval of species such as SO\textsubscript{2}, having limited spectral signatures, required higher SNR (SNR = 7).
 Increasing SNR beyond this point yielded diminishing returns.
 Similar observations were made for WASP-107\,b, where increasing observations from SNR = 5 (2 transits) to SNR = 7 (3 transits) provided more improvement than further increasing to SNR = 10 (6 transits).
 The diminishing marginal returns, as described by Equation \ref{eq:number_transits}, suggest an optimal observational strategy for smaller-radius planets targeting initially median SNR levels (3 or 5).
 Comparing retrieval improvements at these levels and balancing against the observational investment may help optimise follow-up observations.

 In summary, Twinkle's capability to characterise exoplanet atmospheres depends primarily on stellar brightness in optical and infrared wavelengths, planetary and stellar radii, main atmospheric component and cloud coverage.
 While stellar brightness and planetary dimensions are usually well-characterised by previous observations, cloud properties and, in the case of small planets, atmospheric mean molecular weight may require dedicated characterisation efforts.
 Cloud contributions may significantly impact parameters' retrieval, especially for minor species.
-For instance, in WASP-107\,b, SO\textsubscript{2} spectral features were fully obscured by cloud opacity, and there are degeneracies between cloud height and planetary radius.
+For instance, in our simulated retrievals of WASP-107\,b, SO\textsubscript{2} spectral features were fully obscured by the assumed cloud opacity (see Figure~\ref{fig:wasp107b_jwst_vs_simulated}), and degeneracies between cloud-top height and planetary radius were observed.
 Incorporating detailed cloud microphysical and radiative models into future simulations might allow more realistic analyses.